Skip to content

 TABLE OF CONTENTS

 Other types, like animatics and pre-visualization storyboards, incorporate motion and basic animation for enhanced visual planning.
 The storyboarding format chosen impacts the level of detail, time, and cost required.
+Here is a list of different types of storyboards:

 Different Types of Storyboards